 (27) Non-compliance of any Executive Order signed by the Governor of the State of Oregon;

-(27) Splitting fees or giving or receiving compensation in the referral of patients for services;ABC
+28) Fee splitting meaning compensation by or to a chiropractic physician or chiropractic clinic solely for referral of a patient.

+(a) Chiropractic physicians may not refer patients based on whether the referring chiropractic physician has negotiated a discount for specialty services.
+Chiropractic physicians may not accept:

+(A) Any compensation of any kind, from any source for referring a patient other than distributions of a health care organization’s revenues as permitted by law.

+(B) Compensation for services relating to the care of a patient from any health care facility/organization to which the physician has referred the patient.

+(C) Compensation for referring a patient to a research study.

+(b) Compensation as something given or received as payment including but not limited to: bartering, tips, money, donations, goods, or services.

-(28) Making an agreement with a patient or person, or any person or entity representing patients or persons, or provide any form of consideration that would prohibit, restrict, discourage or otherwise limit a person's ability to file a complaint with the Board, to truthfully and fully answer any questions posed by an agent or representative of the Board regarding a board proceeding, or to participate as a witness in a Board proceeding;
+(29) Making an agreement with a patient or person, or any person or entity representing patients or persons, or provide any form of consideration that would prohibit, restrict, discourage or otherwise limit a person's ability to file a complaint with the Board, to truthfully and fully answer any questions posed by an agent or representative of the Board regarding a board proceeding, or to participate as a witness in a Board proceeding;